Loahit5101/genesis/README.md

 # genesis
-Codes for maze solving arm
+Codes for maze solving 2-DOF arm

-This repo contains codes for a 2DOF arm which can solve a given maze.
+This project involves a 2-DOF arm tracing the solution of a given maze.

-We first take a pic of the maze we want to solve then we process it using Maze solver.py.
+This project can be split into three different parts the mechanics(the arm) , tronics(arduino and servo) and the image processing part(solving the maze given its image).